-Child Abuse: Abusive Head Trauma and Child Abuse: Cutaneous Injury
+Child Abuse: Abusive Head Trauma and Cutaneous Injury

 The SOCAN has developed two Pedialink modules to assist with training residents and others on identifying child abuse.
 It takes about an hour to complete both and each qualifies for 1 AMA PRA Category 1 Credit(s)TM.
 There is no cost for residents.
 A fee of $24 for other AAP members.

-Free course.
+Free courses include Child Abuse Reporting: The Basics, Adolescent Sexual Assault: Consent Issues, Fractures and Child Abuse, and Evaluating Child Sexual Abuse.
 Optional CME and MOC credit have a fee of $35 each.
 Registration is required.

 myQIportal – Quality Improvement Project for Child Sexual Abuse